Discount brokers' volumes rise as small investors pile into stocks

-NEW YORK, March 14 (Reuters) - The three biggest U.S. discount brokerage firms said their stock trading volumes jumped in February from a year earlier, an indication that confidence by small investors in the stock market is continuing to gain after being fairly moribund in 2013.
+NEW YORK (Reuters) - The three biggest U.S. discount brokerage firms said their stock trading volumes jumped in February from a year earlier, an indication that confidence by small investors in the stock market is continuing to gain after being fairly moribund in 2013.

 Charles Schwab Corp, the biggest of the three, trailed its competitors in monthly gains, though all three had double-digit increases in February compared with the same month in 2013.
 San Francisco-based Schwab, however, saw trading by its 9.1 million brokerage account holders fall by 5 percent in February from January, to a daily average of 556,000, it reported on Friday.